gferreira/xTools4/docs/_reference/variable/glyph-validator.md

 </div>
 <div class='col-8' markdown='1'>
 = contours
-: Glyphs consisting only of contours, equal to the default.
+: Glyphs consisting only of contours (or empty), equal to the default.

 ≠ contours
-: Glyphs consisting only of contours, different from the default.
+: Glyphs consisting only of contours (or empty), different from the default.

 = components
 : Glyphs consisting only of components, equal to the default.